 - In a microwavable bowl combine butter and chocolate chips.

-- Melt in microwave stirring every 30 seconds until melted.
+- Melt in the microwave stirring every 30 seconds until melted.

 - Stir sugar, vanilla, and eggs into chocolate.